 The photo ID must show:

-- if an independent contractor, the photo ID must show the name of his/her business enterprise,
+- if an independent contractor, the photo ID must show the name of their company

 - name of the employer (wage payer), and

-- tax number entered in the public register of Tax Numbers.
+- the tax number entered in the tax number register.

 Employees may request a tax number at the local tax office or by phoning the Tax Administration helpline.
 An employer may request tax numbers for all employees at once.